espebra/filebin/README.md

 ## Configuration

-The built in help text will show the various command line arguments available:
+Configuration is done using command line arguments.
+The built in help text will show the various arguments available:

 ```
 $ ${GOPATH}/bin/filebin --help